 Not only does it take time to get an accurate depression diagnosis, finding the right medication to treat depression can be a complicated, delicate process.
 Someone may have a serious medical problem, such as heart disease or liver or kidney disease, that could make some antidepressants unsafe.
-The antidepressant could be ineffective for you, the dose inadequate, there hasn’t been enough time to see an effect, or side-effects are too bothersome -- leading to a failure of treatment.
+The antidepressant could be ineffective for you or the dose inadequate; there may not have been enough time to see an effect, or the side effects could be too bothersome -- leading to a failure of treatment.

 Working with your doctor, you can weigh the risks and benefits of treatment and optimize the use of medication that best relieves your symptoms.